Health Concerns wants your Web experience to be the best. Below we answer some common questions.

 Our bodies are constantly changing, as is our health.
 Our health is dependent on stages of illness, stress load, climate, and diet.
 Therefore, these changes can affect the efficacy of whatever therapy we are using.
 In addition to the fluctuations of our body and environment, our bodies become accustomed to medications and supplements, including herbs that we take.
 This is why traditional herbalists frequently modify the herbal formula that a patient is taking.
 With the help of a practitioner, you can explore ways to change your life so that you can be symptom-free.

 Mostly into intestine, some stomach.
-Also, you can still use herbs: 1) reduce dosage and 2) chew tabs or grind them and make as tea.
+Also, you can still use herbs: 1) reduce dosage and 2) open the capsules to make as tea.

 While low in price, many of the discount herbs contain only one herb.
 A well designed formula will work better than a single herb every time.
 Furthermore many of the discount herbs use incorrect parts of the plant.
-Finally, the potency per tablet is very low.
+Finally, the potency per capsule/tablet is very low.
 Health Concerns relies on either time proven combinations or modern formulas created by experienced herbalists.
-Our herb selection team is headed by Dr. Fung Fung who has over 60 years of experience.
 By specializing in herbs we can make sure the correct part of the plant and species is being used.
 By using a well-crafted formula your patients can increase effectiveness and minimize negative effects.
 Maximum potency helps achieve a therapeutic as opposed to supplemental effect.

 In general store the herbs we carry in a kitchen or bathroom cabinet, i.e. preferably dark, dry, normal temperature.
 Do not store herbs in the refrigerator, they can attract moisture.

 There is no gluten contained in the product you mentioned.
 Our factory occasionally uses malt enzymes and other malt products as they are traditionally used in herbal medicine in other products.